rnissel/Pruned-DFT-s-FBMC_Matlab/README.md

 ## Reproducible Figures
-All figure from [“Pruned DFT Spread FBMC: Low PAPR,Low Latency, High Spectral Efficiency”](https://ieeexplore.ieee.org/document/8360161/) can be reproduced.
+All figure from [“Pruned DFT Spread FBMC: Low PAPR, Low Latency, High Spectral Efficiency”](https://ieeexplore.ieee.org/document/8360161/) can be reproduced.
 To keep the simulation time short, this repository uses slightly different parameters than in our paper and one has to uncomment certain lines to truly reproduce the corresponding figures.

 * **Figure  1**:
 Just an illustration.